- About DCC

 Students are considered “in good academic standing” if they are making satisfactory progress toward completion of a certificate or degree, and have met the required cumulative grade point average for the number of credits that they have attempted.

 Students may register to audit courses on a space‑available basis beginning with the first day of classes each term.
-The approval of the registrar and instructor are required for an audit status.
+The approval of the Registrar and instructor are required for an audit status.
 Payment is the same as for students taking the course for credit.
-Under normal conditions, students may not change from audit status to credit status or from credit status to audit status after the third week of the semester.
+Students may not change from audit status to credit status or from credit status to audit status after the third week of the semester.

 Senior citizens, 60 years of age or older, may audit college credit courses on a space‑available basis.
 There is no auditing charge for senior citizens.
-The College maintains no official records of courses so audited.
+Senior citizens are only permitted to Audit during the Spring and Fall semesters.